spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 {{<newline>}}

-Also, [DFIR Report site](https://thedfirreport.com/) contains various incident response reports and going trhough them gives you idea of reporting and also familiarizes you with various incidents and how to detect it.
+Also, [DFIR Report site](https://thedfirreport.com/) contains various incident response reports and going through them gives you idea of reporting and also familiarizes you with various incidents and how to detect it.

 ### After the exam